nemonik/helm-charts/sources/plantuml-server/README.md

 to provide your own if you want to configure other settings, and ingress, etc. Look at the [values.yaml](values.yaml) file for what to place in your own.

-## Dockerfile

-The [./Dockerfile](./Dockerfile) is provided to create a PlantUML-Server container image configured to use a self-signed certificat and respond over https.

 ## To install via my chart repository

 ```